Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

-You can also smash it into one day—making it your own Cinque Terre itinerary for 1 day.
-But if you want to just slow down a bit and enjoy the Italian atmosphere a little longer than a few hours, just follow my itinerary and become an expert on Cinque Terre with my wisest and brightest tips for the place.
+I tried to smash it into one day—which, honestly, I did not like much.
+If you are really short on time, you can manage it in one day.
+But if you want to slow down a bit and enjoy the Italian atmosphere for a little longer than a few hours, just follow my itinerary and become an expert on Cinque Terre with my wisest and brightest tips for the place.

 Whether you decide to do a Cinque Terre day trip or spend a week there, these are the places you shouldn’t miss.